A new method to study the number of colors in the final-state interactions of hadrons

-We test the stability of the amplitudes by varying $N_C$.
-The shape of the amplitudes are rather stable, and only the magnitude varies dramatically, as shown in Fig.~\ref{Fig:T} This is because in our model a $N_C^{-1}$ factor appears in the Omn\`es function.
-An exponential function of course converges fast.
-Consequently, poles move rapidly either towards the real energy axis, or far away, much faster than the behavior using U$\chi$PT.
-We only match to $\mathcal{O}(p^4)$ and lack more accurate $N_C$-dependence, with which the peak of $|T|$ will behave as $\mathcal{O}(1)$ for $P$ and $D$ waves.
-This is because for Breit-Wigner particles, there is a zero of the real part amplitudes ($s=M_R^2$), where the $N_C$ dependence is canceled leading to $T\simeq i/\rho$.
-However, our pole trajectories suggest it has no obvious influence on the amplitudes locate elsewhere.
-The zero is not there and $|T|$ is still $\mathcal{O}(N_C^{-1})$.
-The trajectories of the pole locations and their residues $g_{f\pi\pi}$ on the second Riemann sheet are obtained from Eq.~(\ref{eq;g}), and plotted in Fig.~\ref{Fig:pole}.
+We test the stability of the amplitudes by varying $N_C$, shown in Fig.~\ref{Fig:T}.
+Both the shape and the magnitude of the amplitude of the $S$ wave vary dramatically.
+The peak of $|T|$ behaves as $\mathcal{O}(1)$ for the $P$ and $D$ waves and the width behaves as $\mathcal{O}(N_C^{-1})$.
+This is consistent with that of a Breit-Wigner description, where there is a zero of the real part amplitude ($s=M_R^2$), and the $N_C$ dependence is canceled leading to $T\simeq i/\rho$.
+Thus, the $N_C$ dependence is properly implemented.
+The trajectories of the pole locations and their residues $g_{f\pi\pi}$ on the second Riemann sheet are obtained from Eq.~(\ref{eq;g}) and plotted in Fig.~\ref{Fig:pole}.

-To determine the uncertainties of our trajectories, we choose different matching points in $(0, 8M_\pi^2)$ and present the results in Fig.~\ref{Fig:pole}.
-They are similar to each other.
-This is consistent with the assumption that the matching does not depend on the details of the matching points.
-Next, we discuss the various resonances within the accuracy of our approach.